PythonSyntax1/Eye-Health-Tracker/README.md

   - Built with OpenCV, combined with DLib's facial landmark libraries

 Notes:
   - Emailing feature can be enabled by modifying code.
-This is to possible security concerns.
+This is to mitigate any possible security concerns.
   - To enable emailing feature, enter report.py and make the follow edits:

      ```python